Gwyntoria/my_cs_notes/Linux/ko file in Linux.md

 ## Introduction

-**ko** –> **Kernel Object**
+**KO** is the abbreviation for **Kernel Object**

-- **module file** used by the Linux kernel, the central component of the Linux operating system
+- **Module file** used by the Linux kernel, the central component of the Linux operating system.
-- contains program code that extends the functionality of the Linux kernel, such as code for a **computer device driver**
+- contains program code that extends the functionality of the Linux kernel, such as code for a **computer device driver**.
-- can be loaded without restarting the operating system
+- can be loaded without restarting the operating system.
 - may have other required module dependencies that must be loaded first.

 ## More Information